Investin-pro/Investin_docs/docs/manager.md

 # Managers/Traders

 ## Overview
-The goal of IVN is to have the future owners of protocol be the Managers.
-Therefore, the success of running a decentralized fund management protocol is reliant on them.
+Ultimately, the success of running a decentralized fund management protocol is reliant on the managers.
+Therefore, the goal of Investin is to have the future owners of protocol be the Managers using the protocol.
 The protocol has been keenly designed to incentivize traders to become Managers by providing and using their expertise in DeFi to benefit all users of protocol.

 ## Fund creation

 === "Solana"
-    Managers are required to interact with the Investin Program to create funds.
+    Managers are required to interact with the Investin protocol to create their funds.
 Unique PDAs are created for each fund that will handle custody of the assets.
 The cost of creating funds is around ~0.02 Sol which is primarily the rent of the Fund Account to account for the state of the Fund.
 Only one fund can be created per address.

     ```yaml
     FundInstruction::Initialize { min_amount, min_return, performance_fee_percentage }